northeastern-rc/rc-public-documentation/docs/source/02_first_steps/02_connect_mac.md

 :::{note}
-> If you are using a Windows machine using MobaXterm, sign in to Discovery as usual, then complete steps 6 through 9 to complete the passwordless ssh setup.
+> If you are using a Windows machine using MobaXterm, sign in to the HPC as usual, then complete steps 6 through 9 to complete the passwordless ssh setup.
 :::

 6. Type `cd ~/.ssh` to move to your ssh folder.